 My Lords, this is a good report and I am pleased that the Government have welcomed it in the way that they have.
-In order to give confidence to the many thousands of people who have great anxiety about the future—the residents who live in these buildings—I wonder whether the Government would be prepared for instance to take immediate action to implement some of the uncontroversial recommendations in this excellent report.
-For instance, the residents’ voice recommendations could be implemented almost without delay and would give confidence to people out there that the Government are taking not just the report but the actions from the report seriously.
+In order to give confidence to the many thousands of people who have great anxiety about the future—the residents who live in these buildings—I wonder whether the Government would be prepared, for instance, to take immediate action to implement some of the uncontroversial recommendations in this excellent report.
+For instance, the residents’ voice recommendations could be implemented almost without delay and would give confidence to people out there that the Government are taking seriously not just the report but the actions from the report.

 Secondly, I completely agree with the remarks of the noble Lord, Lord Deben, about transparency and independence within building control, and about giving it some teeth.
 That is something I have been concerned with in my role as a councillor for a number of years.
 I look forward to that new system being independent of current construction companies and completely transparent in how it operates, and having the necessary teeth to implement action that it currently does not.
 That will require funding and I notice in the report a reference to that.
 I hope that the Government will be able to commit to properly funding local authorities in order to undertake new, strong measures to implement building control standards.